gbabohernest/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11.Don't just count your directories, make your directories count: write a script that counts the number of directories & sub-directories in current directory

 12.What's new: create a script that displays the 10 newest files in the current directory.

+13.Being unique is better than being perfect: script that takes a list of words as input and prints only words that appear exactly once.